SapienzaInteractiveGraphicsCourse/final-project-masks-of-babylon/README.md

 A simplified turn-based RPG with animations, light effects, and a dungeon to explore.

+## This is the original version submitted for the exam...

+**...but some elements are not displayed correctly on newer versions of the major browsers.**

+If **walls and/or floors appear flat**, play the updated version [HERE](https://github.com/torchipeppo/masks-of-babylon).

 ## Play the game

 Check out the [GitHub Page](https://sapienzainteractivegraphicscourse.github.io/final-project-masks-of-babylon/)!